 4. Consider Eco-Friendly Options

 Farm stores that promote eco-friendly products attract conscious buyers and create a positive community impact.
-However, some suppliers offer henhouse compartments from recycled materials or sustainably harvested good wood.
+However, some suppliers offer henhouse compartments made from recycled materials or sustainably harvested, high-quality wood.
 Besides, reusable and biodegradable materials align well with agricultural values, making customers more willing to invest in quality poultry nests.

 5. Check for Practical Features